sshalem/JAVA/_7_Data_Structure/_2_LinkedList/README.md

 with singly Linked List Each time we insert new Node (at begin or end) to LinkedList , we set a reference to next Node.</br>
 Example :</br>

+	add First Element: </br>
-	Step1: When we add new element and its the first one we insert , it’s the head element and Head=last. </br>
+		When we add new element and its the first one we insert , it’s the head element and Head=last. </br>
 	(Because it's first Element in the List), and it points to Null.</br>
+	add second element:</br>
-	Step2: When we add second Elemnt , (we update the data ) and assign refrence for the next node: </br>
+		When we add second Elemnt , (we update the data ) and assign refrence for the next node: </br>

 ```java
 Node node = new Node();